-- Registered with GNIB.
+- Registered with GNIB

-- Attending a full time programme of education at or above NFQ Level 7.
+- Attending a full time programme of education at or above NFQ Level 7

-- Undertaking a minimum of 15 hours day time study.
+- Undertaking a minimum of 15 hours day time study

-- Getting tuition, between the hours of 8am and 6pm per week for a minimum of 25 weeks per annum.
+- Getting tuition, between the hours of 8am and 6pm per week for a minimum of 25 weeks per annum

-- On a programme of at least one year’s duration.
+- On a programme of at least one year’s duration

+International students who meet the above conditions and wish to take up work in Ireland must obtain a Personal Public Services Number (PPS Number).
+An employer can only pay employees with a PPS number, and funds will usually only be paid to an Irish bank account.
 Students will also be required to comply with the Universal Social Contribution (USC), Pay Related Social Insurance (PRSI), employment laws and taxation requirements.

 Students enrolled on courses on the Degree Programme are allowed to undertake an internship where this forms part of their programme.
 This is subject to the following rules.